Utada Hikaru Single Collection Vol. 1

 Utada Hikaru Single Collection Vol. 1 is the first compilation album by Hikaru Utada, released on March 31, 2004.
-It features all A-sides of her hit singles to that date, including 11 number-one hits and all 15 tracks reached the top 5.
+It features all A-sides of their hit singles to that date, including 11 number-one hits and all 15 tracks reached the top 5.
 The album version was remastered by Ted Jensen.
 The album was released on iTunes in April 2004.

-It sold over 1.4 million copies in its debut week, and became the number one selling album of the year in Japan (Her fourth consecutive time accomplishing this particular milestone, a record in Japan's music history.).
+It sold over 1.4 million copies in its debut week, and became the number one selling album of the year in Japan (Their fourth consecutive time accomplishing this particular milestone, a record in Japan's music history.).
 This is Utada's longest charting release on any Oricon chart, with a 2-year trajectory and still growing.
 Utada Hikaru Single Collection Vol. 1 is the 35th highest selling album in Japan of all time.
 The album is Japan's 21st highest-ranked in debut sales.
 The album was the 19th best selling album worldwide in 2004.